Simon-Xu-Lan/mia/1401/Practicals-master/prac_06/README.md

 ## Quick Questions

 1. What is the PyCharm shortcut key for commenting selected line/s of code?
+   Win: CTRL + /, MAC: Command + /

 2. What is the single most important design principle for designing functions?
+   Slide 27
+   The Single Responsibility Principal (SRP) is the most important function design consideration

-3. What is the Python keyword for returning a value from a function?
+3. What is the Python keyword for returning a value from a function? return

 4. What are arguments and parameters?
 What is the difference between them?
+   Argument: An argument is a piece of data that is sent into a function
+   • Functions can use arguments in their bodies, so we use them to customise what a function does.
+   • An argument can be anything that evaluates to a value (expression), including a variable, constant, other function, a literal...
+   Parameter is what we call the variable inside the function that is assigned the value of an argument when the function is called
+   • A parameter's scope is the whole function in which the parameter is used.

+   A parameter is a variable in a function definition.
+It is a placeholder and hence does not have a specific value.
+An argument is a value passed when calling the function.
+   A parameter is a named variable passed into a function.
+Parameter variables are used to import arguments into functions.

-5. What is the Python function call for generating a random number between 1 and 100?
+5. What is the Python function call for generating a random number between 1 and 100? random.randint(1, 100)

-6. Name 4 functions we've used in the subject so far (functions we've "called").
+6. Name 4 functions we've used in the subject so far (functions we've "called"). is_hot
+   - Determin if temperature is hot display_report
+   - Display a report
+     get_name
+   - Get a user's name
+     get age
+   - get age input
 7. How many grams of freshly-ground specialty coffee did Lindsay make his coffee with in the lecture video?

 ## Good Names